microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-service.md

 - [Background services (daemons)](/azure/active-directory/develop/scenario-daemon-overview) that run on a server without a signed-in user.
 - Apps that have a signed-in user but also call Microsoft Graph with their own identity.
 For example, to use functionality that requires more elevated privileges than the user has.

+In this article, the app used a client secret as the credential.
+You can optionally configure a certificate or a federated identity credential.

-For more information about apps that call Microsofot Graph under ther own identity and use the client credentials flow, see [Authentication flows and application scenarios: Daemon app that calls a web API in the daemon's name](/azure/active-directory/develop/authentication-flows-app-scenarios#daemon-app-that-calls-a-web-api-in-the-daemons-name).
+For more information about apps that call Microsoft Graph under their own identity and use the client credentials flow, see [Authentication flows and application scenarios: Daemon app that calls a web API in the daemon's name](/azure/active-directory/develop/authentication-flows-app-scenarios#daemon-app-that-calls-a-web-api-in-the-daemons-name).

 ## Use the Microsoft Authentication Library (MSAL)